Are you guilty?

 Lastly, dental labs are ideal for creating custom, quality teeth that match your current set of chompers.
-We believe that when it comes to your smile, using a dental lab is worth the time to wait.
+I believe that when it comes to your smile, using a dental lab is worth the time to wait.

 Be wary if a dentist offers same-day crowns, this may be an indication of low-quality work or cheap materials.

-- Convenient flexible payment options are offered.
+5 – Convenient flexible payment options are offered.

-The purpose of dental insurance is to protect the insured’s oral health, and wallet, in the unintentional event that we need emergency, expensive dental work.
+The purpose of dental insurance is to protect the insured’s oral health, and wallet, in the unintentional event that you need emergency, expensive dental work.
 Unfortunately, dental insurance doesn’t always pay enough to cover the hefty costs of dental work.
 In fact, the insurance that protects us today is the same annual benefits that people saw in 1970’s, around $1000- $2000 on average.

 That’s why when you’re looking for a new dentist, it’s always a good idea to learn about the practice’s payment options first.
 Most dental offices require payment up front for treatment, and if you cannot get approved for financing, you may be out of luck.

 Luckily, some dental practices, like Modern Family Dental Care, protect their patients’ financial wellbeing with flexible payment options.
 Some examples of flexible payment options include:

-- Finding a practice that builds relationships, not partnerships.
+6 – Finding a practice that builds relationships, not partnerships.

-Great results are achieved through partnerships.
+Great results are achieved through great partnerships.
 A partnership between a client and dentist guarantees feedback and communication both ways.
 Historically, medical relationships tend to be one-sided where the patient’s treatment is dictated, and they feel obligated to agree.

-- Thinking that all cleanings are the same.
+7 – Thinking that all cleanings are the same.

-During your visit with a new dentist and didn’t receive a cleaning you wanted or expected, that’s normal.
-If your dental experience has been the same cleaning every six-months, there’s a chance your dentist is not doing what’s best for you or your oral health.
+During your visit with a new dentist and you didn’t receive a cleaning that you expected, please know that it’s normal.
+If your dental experience has been the same cleaning every six months, there’s a chance your dentist is not doing what’s best for you or your oral health.
 The decision of what cleaning to do during each of your visits should be unique and reflect the philosophy of the practice, Proactive vs. Reactive.